Youth arrested for gun on school property

-WINTHROP, Iowa – Buchanan County (Iowa) Sheriff’s Office reported Sunday, March 6 of an incident at East Buchanan Schools involving a minor with a gun at school.
+WINTHROP – The Buchanan County Sheriff’s Office reported Sunday, March 6 of an incident at East Buchanan Schools involving a minor with a gun (20 gauge shotgun) at school.

 According to the report – “On Wednesday, March 2, 2022 at approximately 12:45 p.m., Buchanan County Sheriff’s Deputies conducted an investigation at East Buchanan High School in Winthrop related to a reported weapons violation.
 After meeting with and speaking to school administrators, a firearm was seized from a vehicle parked on school grounds.
 It is important to note that during this investigation, no malicious intent was found.
 Subsequently, on Saturday, March 5, 2022 at approximately 2:45 p.m., Buchanan County Sheriff’s Deputies arrested a 14-year-old juvenile from Aurora, charging him with Carrying Weapons on School Grounds (class D felony).